SEO for the Very Small Business, Part 1

 #1: Speed is Paramount for SEO

 The importance of website speed cannot be overstated.
-When trying to increase a site’s speed, the site’s hosting provider should be evaluated first.
+The site’s hosting provider should be evaluated first when trying to increase a site’s speed.

 I ask clients about their hosting provider before anything else.
 From my experience, clients tend to feel unwarranted loyalty toward their website hosting provider.
-Having a professional that works on dozens of sites every month, should trump loyalty towards a distant hosting company but I digress.
+Having a professional that works on dozens of sites every month should trump loyalty towards a foreign hosting company, but I digress.

-If you are using an antiquated hosting service, and you are committed to doing so, find an alternative form of marketing.
+If you are using an antiquated hosting service and are committed to doing so, find an alternative form of marketing.
 SEO is not going to work.

-Hosting is an area, which compromise is not possible.
-Thus, many prospective clients do not change host in order to utilize my services.
-Once, a client is set up with a fast, secure and reliable hosting service, We start looking at their site content.
+Hosting is an area which compromise is not possible.
+Thus, many prospective clients do not change hosts to utilize my services.
+Once a client is set up with a fast, secure, and reliable hosting service, We start looking at their site content.

 #2: Content is Most of the Work for SEO

-While speed is important, after a website is properly set up, most of the work will be writing-related.
-If you can’t produce written content, SEO is simply not possible.
-The heart of building SEO is in written content.
-The more text on your site, the more information search engines can scan.
-Even though I am a web developer, most of my work-hours are spent on writing.
+While speed is essential, after a website is correctly set up, most of the work will be writing-related.
+If you can’t produce written content, SEO is not possible.
+The heart of building SEO is written content.
+The more text your site, the more information search engines can scan.
+Even though I am a web developer, most of my work hours are spent writing.

 As the manager of a website with goals of increasing website search engine traffic, expect to be writing often.